Reviews You Can Rely On

 How much support a shoe provides depends on several factors, including the thickness and materials of the midsole, the thickness of the outsole, the shape of the last, and, to a lesser extent, the insole.
 An ideal hiking shoe is stiff from heel to midfoot but flexible upfront.
 Most models we reviewed include a shank between the midsole and outsole, increasing stiffness and protecting the foot over rough terrain.
 Stability is also affected by the forefoot width and ankle collar height.

 To investigate stiffness underfoot, we tested the lateral torsion of each model.
 Reliable torsional support reduces the risk of injury in uneven terrain and when carrying a load.
 Holding the front of the shoe in one hand and the heel in the other, we twisted the shoe, similar to wringing out a towel.
 The more twist resistance, the greater rigidity in the sole.
 This rigidity improves a shoe's support when moving through talus and rough terrain or scrambling and hopping boulders.
-The Salewa Mountain Trainer Lite is one of the stiffest contenders in a group that varies widely in this aspect.
-Similar to the Keen Targhee IV, it can be hard to find burly support in the form of a midsole stiffener without sacrificing comfort.
+The Keen Targhee IV provides strong torsional stiffness at the cost of some comfort while striding.
+The X Ultra 5, on the other hand, manages to be both comfortable and supportive with its ADV-C chassis.

 Additionally, we measured the forefoot at its widest point on each shoe.
 Wide bases provide a stable foundation for powering through each step.
 The Hoka Anacapa 2 Low has the widest of all the forefoot widths at 5 inches, and the Merrell model tied with the Columbia Facet for the second broadest forefoot at 4.75 inches.
+The Altra Lone Peak 9 Waterproof also has a very wide forefoot with a massively wide toe box, but the sole width doesn't extend as far out beyond the width of the insole.
+We found it to be stable, particularly when climbing.
 We also measured the height of the ankle collar (from the footbed to the highest ankle point) to check ankle stability.
 While ankle protection is more of a thing with hiking boots, we still appreciate a pair of hiking shoes that offers more stability than a typical trail runner.

 hiking shoes men - we love shoes that have a hefty midsole, such as the boost midsole...